AndreasCampan/Camp-Chat/README.md

 Welcome to my chat app called **Camp-Chat** !
 My objective is to build a chat app for mobile devices using React Native.

 # What will it do?
 The app will provide users with a chat interface and options to share images as well as their location.
+Users can enter their name and choose a background colour for the chat screen.
+Data is stored on the client-side and available when the user is offline.

 # Stack, Dependencies, Environment, Hosting